First-Year Honors Mentor Program Grant Guidelines

 - All submissions must be typed (not hand-written).

-- For group projects, listing all student participants on the application.
+- For group projects, list all student participants on the application.
 Do not submit separate applications for each student.
 Funding for group projects is limited to $500/group regardless of the number of students participating.

 - HUMAN SUBJECT STATEMENT: Students doing projects involving human subjects must obtain the approval of the ISU Institutional Review Board prior to initiation of the project.
 This committee evaluates for compliance with university guidelines any research involving humans as subjects, including projects that use questionnaires or otherwise gather data from subjects.
 Human Subjects forms and submission instructions are available on the Institutional Review Board’s webpage.
 Note that you must allow at least 4-6 weeks for IRB determination of approval following submission of the required form for committee review.